SiaFoundation/siad/modules/renter/README.md

 be repaired which would cause no other files to be repaired.

-If the repair of a stuck chunk is successful, the SiaPath of the SiaFile it came from is added to the Renter's `stuckQueue` and a signal is sent to the stuck loop so that another stuck chunk can added to the heap.
-The `stuckQueue` tracks `maxSuccessfulStuckRepairFiles` number of SiaFiles that have had stuck chunks successfully repaired in a FIFO queue.
+If the repair of a stuck chunk is successful, the SiaPath of the SiaFile it came from is added to the Renter's `stuckStack` and a signal is sent to the stuck loop so that another stuck chunk can added to the heap.
+The `stuckStack` tracks `maxSuccessfulStuckRepairFiles` number of SiaFiles that have had stuck chunks successfully repaired in a LIFO stack.
 If there have been successful stuck chunk repairs, the stuck loop will try and add additional stuck chunks from these files first before trying to add a random stuck chunk.
 The idea being that since all the chunks in a SiaFile have the same redundancy settings, if one chunk was able to be repaired, the other chunks should be able to be repaired as well.
+Additionally, the reason a LIFO stack is used is because the more recent a success was the higher confidence we have for additional successes.

 If the repair wasn't successful, the stuck loop will wait for the `repairStuckChunkInterval` to pass and then try another random stuck chunk.
 If